presleyp84/sfdc-datadog-custom-metric/README.md

 # sfdc-datadog-custom-metric
 Python code to authenticate via JWT and query SFDC database and push custom metric to Datadog

-##Usage
+#### Usage

-Fork the repo.
+1.Fork the repo.
-add salesforce key as a github secret in your forked repo. update details in custom_metric.py as per your requirement. run the dockerfile.
+2. Add salesforce key as a github secret in your forked repo.
+3. Update details in custom_metric.py as per your requirement.
+4. Run the dockerfile.

-###Docker commands
+#### Docker commands

-docker build -t sfdc .
+1. docker build -t sfdc .
-docker run -d sfdc <datadog_api_key>
+2. docker run -d sfdc <datadog_api_key>